 Some general information:

-The Van Stadens Wildflower Reserve , about 40 km west of Port Elizabeth, conserves a number of endemic, rare and threatened plants in the Albany Centre of Endemism and serves as an important environmental education centre to local communities in the Nelson Mandela Metropole and outlying regions.
+The Van Stadens Wildflower Reserve , about 40 km west of Gqeberha (formerly Port Elizabeth), conserves a number of endemic, rare and threatened plants in the Albany Centre of Endemism and serves as an important environmental education centre to local communities in the Nelson Mandela Metropole and outlying regions.

 The reserve is managed by the Nelson Mandela Metropolitan Municipality (NMMM) and consists of an area of about 600 ha between the Van Stadens mountain and the coast.